carlonicora/RAW/README.md

 RAW support a flexible magic system, aimed to support Fantasy setups as well as allowing more occult-based scenario to perform magic.

+### Type of Magic Users
+RAW keeps into consideration two types of magic users: Sorcerers and Mystics.
+- **Sorcerers**: They are the typical fantasy wizards.
+They study magic, the have a spell book where they record their spells.
+- **Mystics**: They are the typical clerics of the fantasy worlds.
+Their magic is derived from a higher power and they generally pray for their magic to come to life.

 ### How Magic Works
 Magic is creative, inventive and free.
 RAW ships with no pre-built spell book, but empowers the players to come up with whatever they want from their magic.
 Whenever they come up with what a spell wants to achieve, the GM will set a threshold for the magic to succeed.
 The magic user can tweak the difficulty applying some spell modifiers, and when the final challenge is set, the caster must perform an **Occult** check and succeed against the threshold.